szewailawlis/build-or-skip/README.md

 ## Why this is a workflow, not a prompt

-The first version was a single agent.
-One large system prompt did everything: analyze the idea, decide the verdict, propose an MVP, write the launch post.
+The first version was a single agent on Coze.
+One large system prompt did
+everything: analyze the idea, decide the verdict, propose an MVP, write the launch post.

 It was fast to build.
 It was also unreliable, in four specific ways.